Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination

-{\bf Model Recombination. } Typically, a DL model consists of multiple layers, e.g., convolutional layers, pooling layers, and Fully Connected (FC) layers.
+Typically, a DL model consists of multiple layers, e.g., convolutional layers, pooling layers, and Fully Connected (FC) layers.
 To simplify the description of our model recombination method, we do not explicitly present the layer types here.
 Let $w_x=\{l_1^x,l_2^x,...,l_n^x\}$ be the parameters of model $x$, where $l_i^x$ ($i\in [n]$) denotes the parameters of the $i^{th}$ layer of model $x$.

-In each FL round, FedMR needs to conduct the model recombination base on $L_m$ to obtain new models for the local training.
-Figure~\ref{fig:framework}(b) shows an example of model aggregation and model recombination.
-When clients receive all the trained local models (i.e., $m_1$, $m_2$, ..., $m_K$) from clients, firstly the cloud server needs to decouple the layers of these models individually.
+In each FL round, FedMR needs to perform model recombination based on $L_m$ to obtain new models for local training.
+Figure~\ref{fig:mr_example} presents an example of model aggregation and model recombination.
+When clients receive all the trained local models (i.e., $m_1$, $m_2$, ..., $m_K$), the cloud server needs to decouple the layers of these models individually.
 Note that since all the local models are homogeneous, the corresponding layers of the local models have the same structure.
 For example, the model $m_1$ can be decomposed into four layers.
-Assuming that the local models are with an architecture of $w$, to enable the recombination, FedMR then constructs $n$ lists, where the $k^{th}$ ($k\in [n]$) list contains all the $k^{th}$ layers of the models in $L_m$.
-As an example shown in Figure~\ref{fig:framework}(b), FedMR constructs four lists (i.e., $list_1$-$list_4$) for the $K$ models (i.e., $m_1$-$m_K$), where each list consists of $K$ elements (i.e., $K$ layers with the same index).
+Assuming that the local models are with an architecture of $w$, to enable recombination, FedMR then constructs $n$ lists, where the $k^{th}$ ($k\in [n]$) list contains all the $k^{th}$ layers of the models in $L_m$.
+As an example shown in Figure~\ref{fig:mr_example}(b), FedMR constructs four lists (i.e., $list_1$-$list_4$) for the $K$ models (i.e., $m_1$-$m_K$), where each list consists of $K$ elements (i.e., $K$ layers with the same index).
 After shuffling each list, FedMR generates $|L_m|$ recombined models based on shuffled results.
 For example, the top three layers of the recombined model $m^\prime_1$ come from the models $m_1$, $m_2$ and $m_K$, respectively.
 For comparison, Figure~\ref{fig:mr_example}(a) presents an example of model aggregation, which aggregates the layers of each list to generate an aggregated model.
 The aggregation-based methods dispatch the aggregated model to $K$ clients, while FedMR dispatches a different recombined model to each client.